kimwalisch/primecount/doc/Records.md

   </tr>
 </table>

-For verification, all results on this page have been computed twice with different alpha tuning parameters (configuration parameters).
+For verification, all results on this page have been computed twice using different alpha tuning parameters (configuration parameters).
 PrimePi(10<sup>28</sup>) was successfully verified on the 27th October 2020.
 You can read our initial PrimePi(10<sup>28</sup>) announcement and the